20 Free & Fantastic Things to Do in the Greater Boston Area

 Your Boston experience is not complete until you climb to the top of the Bunker Hill Monument.
-The 294 steps to the top is a challenging, yet exhilarating experience.
-Don’t worry your hard effort will pay off.
+Climbing the 294 steps to the top is a challenging, yet exhilarating experience.
+Don’t worry – your hard effort will pay off.
 After climbing up seemingly endless staircases, picturesque views of the city dominate the sky.
 Your legs may be burning, however, your eyes will be enjoying the sky high view.
 Be sure to bring your camera to take advantage of the best view of the city.

-An amazing workout + tremendous views+ free admission=an absolute must do in Boston!
+An amazing workout + tremendous views + free admission=an absolute must do in Boston!